iras/JADE/readme.md

 It is available both as a standalone app (through ClientStandAlone.py) and as Maya local dependency mapping tool (through ClientMaya.py)

-This tool allows handling of cluster of customisable graphs.
+JADE mapping tool allows handling of cluster of customisable graphs.
 That allows the user to have different tools by just changing the node definitions in the XML file available_nodes.
 A kismet©-like editor is already given as example by having a set of specific nodes.
 By changing the node definition, a dialogue mapping tool can be easily achieved too.